COPING WITHOUT SMOKING

 SMOKING CONTROL PRODUCTS

 There are lots of smoking control products available that can help to curb those nicotine cravings.
-Patches are available in various strengths and can be worn under clothes so that they’re not at all noticeable, whereas nicotine gum, lozenges and spray are taken orally and will give the user something else to do with their mouth other than drawing on a cigarette.
-Nicotine inhalers have the added benefit of being handheld and inhaled, like a cigarette, which is an action many smokers miss when trying to quit.
+The Nicotine patch is available in various strengths and can be worn under clothes so that they’re not at all noticeable, whereas nicotine gum, lozenges and spray are taken orally and will give the user something else to do with their mouth other than drawing on a cigarette.
+Nicotine inhalers have the added benefit of being handheld and inhaled, like a cigarette, which is an action many smokers miss when trying to quit smoking.

 All of the above smoking control products are available in the Boots NicAssist range, and when you sign up to the Boots UK Smoke Less Plan you’re able to switch between types of nicotine replacement therapy to find the one that suits you best, using the unique nicotine exchange service.

-In addition to packing smoking control products in your hand luggage, there are a few other tips you can try that may help fight that nicotine fix.
+In addition to packing smoking control products in your hand luggage, there are a few other tips that you can try to stop smoking.

-It’s common for travellers to indulge in a tipple or two at the airport or on-board their flight to mark the start of their sunny holiday, but if you’re a smoker this is probably the last thing you want to do.
+It’s common for travellers to indulge in a tipple or two at the airport or on-board their flight to mark the start of their sunny holiday, but if you’re a smoker this could lead to reaching for the cigarettes again.
 Alcohol and smoking can often go hand-in-hand and cravings for a cigarette can become worse once you’ve had a drink – it’s best to stick to the soft stuff if you want to keep the cravings to a minimum.